CenterLineDet: CenterLine Graph Detection for Road Lanes with Vehicle-mounted Sensors by Transformer for HD Map Generation: Methodology

 \subsection{Overview}

-In this work, we aim to detect the road lane centerline graph for HD map automatic creation by using sequential vehicle-mounted sensor data.
-The input data of our system is a sequence of RGB images captured by six cameras (i.e, $I=\{I_i\}_{i=1}^6$) and point clouds obtained by a LiDAR (i.e., $P$).
-There are multiple frames in the data sequence, and $ T$ denotes the current frame.
+In this work, we aim to detect the road lane centerline graph for HD map automatic generation by using sequential vehicle-mounted sensor data.
+The input data of our system is a sequence of RGB images captured by six cameras (i.e, $I=\{I_i\}_{i=1}^6$) and a sequence of point clouds obtained by a LiDAR (i.e., $P$).
+There are multiple frames in the data sequence, and $T$ denotes the current frame.
 The expected output is the global graph of road lane centerlines in the world coordinate system (i.e.,$G=(V,E)$), where $V$ is a set of lane centerline vertices, and $E$ represents lane centerline edges connecting corresponding adjacent vertices.
-The approach overview is visualized in Fig. \ref{diagram}.
+Fig. \ref{diagram} shows our approach overview.

-CenterLineDet has two major steps: In the current frame $T$, (1) predict the BEV heatmap of lane centerlines $\mathcal{H}_L$ by perspective transformation, and (2) obtain the lane centerline graph in the world coordinate system.
+CenterLineDet has two major steps: In the current frame $T$, (1) predict the BEV heatmap of lane centerlines $\mathcal{H}_L^T$ by perspective transformation, and (2) obtain the lane centerline graph in the world coordinate system.
 After processing all frames in the input sequence, the expected road lane centerline graph is obtained.
-For the first step, we propose FusionNet which enhances the original HDMapNet \cite{li2021hdmapnet} by combining the fully-connected neural view transformer with inverse perspective mapping (IPM), which can extract the lane centerline with better geometric accuracy.
-Besides $\mathcal{H}_L$, we also predict a feature tensor $\textbf{F}_{\textbf{T}}$ and the heatmap of candidate initial vertices $\mathcal{H}_I$ by FusionNet.
-To conquer the prediction inconsistency of frames, we fuse the feature tensors of neighboring frames by warping and averaging.
+For the first step, we propose a network named as FusionNet which enhances the original HDMapNet \cite{li2021hdmapnet} by combining the fully-connected neural view transformer with inverse perspective mapping (IPM), which can extract the lane centerline with better geometric accuracy.
+Besides $\mathcal{H}_L^T$, we also predict the heatmap of candidate initial vertices $\mathcal{H}_I^T$ by FusionNet.
+To smooth the inconsistency between frames, we fuse the predicted BEV maps of neighboring frames by warping and averaging.
+The fused BEV map of lane centerlines at the current time step is denoted as $\tilde{\mathcal{H}}_L^T$.